William Wordsworth: Wordsworth's poetic philosophy

 Behler has pointed out the fact that Wordsworth wanted to invoke the basic feeling that a human heart possesses and expresses.
-He had reversed philosophical stand point that S. T. Coleridge owns, 'creating the characters in such an environment so that the public feels them belonging to the distant place and time'.
-And it is true that the philosophical realization by William Wordsworth let him choose the language and structural patterning of the poetry that a common man uses every day.
-Kurland expresses that the conversational aspect of a language emerges through social necessity.
+He had reversed the philosophical standpoint expressed by his friend S. T. Coleridge, of 'creating the characters in such an environment so that the public feels them belonging to the distant place and time'.
+And this philosophical realisation by Wordsworth indeed allowed him to choose the language and structural patterning of the poetry that a common person used every day.
+Kurland wrote that the conversational aspect of a language emerges through social necessity.
 Social necessity posits the theme of possessing the proper knowledge, interest and biases also among the speakers.
 William Wordsworth has used conversation in his poetry to let the poet 'I' merge into 'We'.
 The poem "Farewell" exposes the identical emotion that the poet and his sister nourish:

 "We leave you here in solitude to dwell/ With these our latest gifts of tender thought;

 Thou, like the morning, in thy saffron coat,/ Bright gowan, and marsh-marigold, farewell!"
-(L.19-22).
+(L. 19–22).

-Such kind of conversational tone persists all through the poetic journey of the poet, that positions him as a man in the society who speaks to the purpose of communion with the very common mass of the society.
-Again; "Preface to Lyrical Ballads" is the evidence where the poet expresses why he is writing and what he is writing and what purpose it will serve to the humanity.
+This kind of conversational tone persists throughout the poet's poetic journey, which positions him as a man in society who speaks to the purpose of communion with the very common mass of that society.
+Again; "Preface to Lyrical Ballads" is the evidence where the poet expresses why he is writing and what he is writing and what purpose it will serve humanity.

 Laureateship and other honours

 Wordsworth remained a formidable presence in his later years.
 In 1837, the Scottish poet and playwright Joanna Baillie reflected on her long acquaintance with Wordsworth.
 "He looks like a man that one must not speak to unless one has some sensible thing to say.
-However he does occasionally converse cheerfully & well; and when one knows how benevolent & excellent he is, it disposes one to be very much pleased with him."
+However, he does occasionally converse cheerfully & well, and when one knows how benevolent & excellent he is, it disposes one to be very much pleased with him."

-In 1838, Wordsworth received an honorary doctorate in Civil Law from the University of Durham and the following year he was awarded the same honorary degree by the University of Oxford, when John Keble praised him as the "poet of humanity", praise greatly appreciated by Wordsworth.
-(It has been argued that Wordsworth was a great influence on Keble's immensely popular book of devotional poetry, The Christian Year (1827).)
+In 1838, Wordsworth received an honorary doctorate in Civil Law from the University of Durham.
+The following year he was awarded the same honorary degree by the University of Oxford, when John Keble praised him as the "poet of humanity", praise greatly appreciated by Wordsworth.
+(It has been argued that Wordsworth was a significant influence on Keble's immensely popular book of devotional poetry, The Christian Year (1827).)
 In 1842, the government awarded him a Civil List pension of £300 a year.

-Following the death of Robert Southey in 1843 Wordsworth became Poet Laureate.
+Following the death of Robert Southey in 1843, Wordsworth became Poet Laureate.
 He initially refused the honour, saying that he was too old, but accepted when the Prime Minister, Robert Peel, assured him that "you shall have nothing required of you".
 Wordsworth thus became the only poet laureate to write no official verses.
-The sudden death of his daughter Dora in 1847 at age 42 was difficult for the aging poet to take and in his depression, he completely gave up writing new material.
+The sudden death of his daughter Dora in 1847 at age 42 was difficult for the ageing poet to take, and in his depression, he ultimately gave up writing new material.